 C. W. Parker began his carousel business in Abilene.
 He became fascinated with carousels when he came across one while on a walk with his young daughter.
 After purchasing multiple rides for her, Parker decided the amusement business would be a good venture.
 He bought his first carousel and soon after, began designing and building his own.
 He moved his company from Abilene to Leavenworth, Kansas after the city fathers declined giving him incentives to expand his business in Abilene.

 Marshal Wild Bill Hickok was the most famous marshal of Abilene.
 He left Abilene after accidently shooting a friend.
 He settled in Deadwood, South Dakota, where he was killed.

 Great Plains Theatre is the only live professional theatre between Kansas City and Denver.
-GPT is located in the 135+ year old Presbyterian Church and offers live productions and movies.
+GPT is offers live productions and movies.

-The World’s Largest Spur, according to the Guinness Book of World Records, is located at the rodeo grounds in Eisenhower Park.
-The spur stands over 27 feet tall and weighs 2,000 pounds.
+The World’s Largest Spur, according to the Guinness Book of World Records, is at Rittel's Western Wear The spur stands over 27 feet tall and weighs 2,000 pounds.